peetklecha/oodux/README.md

 	}
 ```

-...your Cletus class should have an instance method like the following:
+...your Oodux class should have an instance method like the following:

 ```js